dhmit/gender_novels/gender_novels/deployment/static/markdowns/instance_distance_analysis.md

 The code used for this analysis can be found in [instance\_distance\_analysis.py](https://github\.com/dhmit/gender_novels/blob/master/gender_novels/analysis/instance_distance_analysis.py).

 The raw analysis returns a dictionary with each novel mapped to an array of 3 lists:

 * Median, mean, minimum, and maximum distances between male pronoun instances.
 * Median, mean, minimum, and maximum distances between female pronoun instances.
-* For each of the above stats, the difference between male and female values. (male stat- female stat for all stats).
+* For each of the above stats, the difference between male and female values (male stat- female stat for all stats).
-*positive difference values* mean there is a *larger distance between male pronouns than female pronouns* and therefore *higher female frequency*.
+*Positive difference values* mean there is a *larger distance between male pronouns than female pronouns* and therefore *higher female frequency*.

 For example: